 Besides the potential negligence of the driver—which is very much being evaluated—the county's bus fleet is also being called into question.
 The school bus involved in the intense accident was over 20-years old.
 It also had more than 300,000 miles on it.
 It did, however, pass a safety inspection just prior to the crash.

 The district later determined the cause of this accident to be the driver's speed.
 Using the GPS located onboard the bus, officials determined that he was going 48 mph in a 35 mph zone.
 They were unable to find anything that pointed to a mechanical failure on the bus.
 However, the bus was built in 1994 and was actually a substitute for the usual bus that takes the route.
 The other bus was out for repairs.

 This accident has increased concern over the age and state of the fleet.
-The school board has been trying to replace the —which are some of the most outdated in the state—but some complications have slowed the process down.
+The school board has been trying to replace the older buses—which are some of the most outdated in the state—but some complications have slowed the process down.
 Their original goal was to replace 100 buses a year for 10 years.

 One hero story did come out of the incident.
 A 10yo student, who was still wearing his safety patrol belt from school, rescued a kindergartener and then went back into the partially submerged bus to rescue two more students.